NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 The first step is data preparation and includes frequency encoding and scaling the data.
 Frequency encoding is used to convert all categorical features into numbers.
-Compared to one-hot encoding this approach doesn't increase the dataset dimensionality.
 The next thing we do is standardize all features to 0 mean and unit variance.
 This makes sure that all features contribute to PCA on equal footing.